Frequently asked questions

 How much will the new school cost?

-Estimates in November 2025 were for a $336 million project; based on current programming available at Pollard, which generates the number of classrooms and size of classrooms required directly from the MSBA.
-The town is about to receive the next level of cost estimates now from the construction company in June 2026.
+Estimates in November 2025 were for a $336 million project based on current programming available at Pollard, which generates the number and size of classrooms required directly from the MSBA.
+The town will receive more detailed estimates in June 2026.
 Watch for updates here.

 Is the cost higher than other schools of its kind?